kaifsiddiquei/GITBOOK/the-decnect-token/how-to-acquire-decnect.md

-# How to Acquire $DEXGO
+# How to Acquire $DecNect

-Acquiring $DEXGO tokens is designed to be accessible through multiple channels, ensuring that users, developers, and community members can obtain tokens through various methods that align with their participation level and investment preferences.
+Acquiring $DecNect tokens is designed to be accessible through multiple channels, ensuring that users, developers, and community members can obtain tokens through various methods that align with their participation level and investment preferences.
 This comprehensive guide covers all available acquisition methods.

 ## Primary Acquisition Methods

 ### Public Token Sale
 - **Launch Date**: TBD (To be announced)
 - **Sale Price**: $0.10 per token
-- **Minimum Purchase**: 100 $DEXGO tokens
+- **Minimum Purchase**: 100 $DecNect tokens
-- **Maximum Purchase**: 100,000 $DEXGO tokens per user
+- **Maximum Purchase**: 100,000 $DecNect tokens per user
 - **Accepted Currencies**: ETH, USDC, USDT

 ### Exchange Listings